Rhinobatos productus

 Habitat

-- Preyed on by large birds and mammals [4]
+- Is preyed on by large birds and mammals.
+[4]

-- Their generally shallow habitat makes them easy catch for fishermen, though their population is not in danger because, historically, there has not been a high demand for shovelnose meat [6]
+- Its generally shallow habitat makes it easy catch for fishermen, though its population is not in danger because there is not a high demand for shovelnose meat.
+[6]

 The Fishery